 We have really enjoyed creating so much Christmas cheer from the garden, wellbeing lifted all round.
 Now back to fulfilling our Christmas orders for gardening clothes!

-It’s the last day of August already!
+It’s almost the end of August already!
 Wow, this year is passing by so very fast.
 Although many gardeners might think that summer abundance is coming to an end and the only option is for their garden to look ‘green’ at this time of year, with the warmer climate we have these days, the summer in recent years has extended into the early part of Autumn and into October.
 So, in fact, canny gardeners can really extend their year of colour with late flowering perennials.

 Those who are familiar with the Genus brand and motifs might not be surprised to know that the garden is designed around a hot orange/red/yellow scheme.
 It does really well through August and September, and in a good year goes right into October.
 A range of flowers look great right now, including Heleniums, Dahlias, Crocosmia, Cosmos and Rudbeckia.The effect of such a display for example like the one seen in the photo above taken at Kew this week, is pretty stunning.